TNZfr/lbof/README.md

   clean    : remove directory created by archive extraction (default yes)</br>

 Changelog<br>
-20230302, Default parameter clean now set to yes 20240106, No changes, just to say it works with new version naming (24.4)
+20230302, Default parameter clean now set to yes<br>
+20240106, No changes, just to say it works with new version naming (24.4)